-Figure 182: Simple Workflow Definitions Search
+Figure 183: Simple Workflow Definitions Search

 The search results can be sorted by clicking on a column header in the results grid for several of the columns.
 Click the column header again to reverse the sort order.
-The grid columns can be arranged in any order desired by clickholding and dragging the header of the column you wish to move.
-The column widths may be adjusted by clickholding and dragging the line separating two column headers.
+The grid columns can be arranged in any order desired by click-